 Grades 8th & 9th: Coming of Age

-In 2018-19, we will offer Coming of Age, a year-long Unitarian Universalist rites of passage program.
+We offer Coming of Age, a year-long Unitarian Universalist rites of passage program.
 The end of curriculum is celebrated with a Coming of Age Ceremony where the youth are encouraged to read their statements of personal belief (credo statements) to the congregation.